 Creative Pumpkin Ideas: Orange Crush

 This mottled-orange pumpkin glows with character.
-Download the template from birdsandblooms.com/owl-pumpkin and welcome your trick-or-treaters with a friendly feathered face.
-Before you start carving up this owl-o-lantern, make sure you cut around the stem, remove the top, and scoop out all the ooey gooey gourd flesh and seeds.
-Learn how to carve your pumpkin here.
+Download the template from birdsandblooms.com and welcome your trick-or-treaters with a friendly feathered face.
+Before you start carving up this owl-o-lantern, make sure you cut around the stem, remove the top, and scoop out all the ooey gooey gourd flesh and seeds with pumpkin carving tools.
 This project originally appeared in Country Woman Magazine.
-Click to subscribe here.

 5 / 15